Athletics at the 2020 Summer Olympics – Men's 1500 metres: Summary

 Since 2018, Timothy Cheruiyot has been on top of the world leader board.
 A step behind him, both in the leader board and in major races was the name Ingebrigtsen, first Filip Ingebrigtsen in 2018, then replaced by his younger brother Jakob Ingebrigtsen still more than a month shy of his 21st birthday at these Olympics.
-Cheruiyot won the 2019 World Championships by breaking away to a 2 second victory in an exceptionally fast race.
+Cheruiyot won the 2019 World Championships by breaking away to a two-second victory in an exceptionally fast race.
 2019 was in sharp contrast to the slow, strategic race in Rio, won by Matthew Centrowitz more than 20 seconds slower.
-Centrowitz was back to defend his title, but was eliminated in the semi final round along with defending bronze medalist Nick Willis and World Championship bronze medalist Marcin Lewandowski.
+Centrowitz was back to defend his title, but was eliminated in the semi-final round along with defending bronze medalist Nick Willis and World Championship bronze medalist Marcin Lewandowski.
 Olympic silver medalist Taoufik Makhloufi was injured before he could race in Tokyo.

 After the runners sorted themselves out at the start of the final, Jakob, the only Ingebrigtsen in the race, moved around the pack to take the lead and press the pace.
 Cheruiyot moved himself up from mid pack to mark Ingebrigtsen.
 The first lap was completed in 56.2.
 Then Cheruiyot moved to the front to press the pace further.
-The race was in a single file line, Stewart McSweyn and Ollie Hoare next in line, Abel Kipsang on the outside trying to get past the two Australians.
+The race was in a single file line, Stewart McSweyn and Olli Hoare next in line, Abel Kipsang on the outside trying to get past the two Australians.
 Second lap 1:51.8, a 55.6 by Cheruiyot.
 Hoare began moving backward, Jake Wightman came forward to race Kipsang.
 A gap formed between the lead group of Cheruiyot, Ingebrigtsen and McSweyn, with Kipsang leading the line of chasers.
 Through the penultimate turn, McSweyn couldn't keep up and the leaders were two.
 Lap 3 2:47.3, a 55.5.
 Ingebrigtsen glued to the back of Cheruiyot.
 Josh Kerr chasing Kipsang for bronze.
 Through the final turn, Ingebrigtsen moved up on Cheruiyot, then past.
 Cheruiyot looked back to see who else was going to try to pass him, an obvious sign he had nothing more to offer to chase Ingebrigtsen.
 Ingebrigtsen opened up a four metre gap before crossing the finish line.
 Kerr got past Kipsang and chased Cheruiyot to the finish, leaning at the line still didn't quite snatch silver.

-Ingebrigtsen's 3:28.32 new Olympic record beat the record set by Kipsang in the semi finals of 3:31.65, as well as Noah Ngeny's Olympic record from 2000 by 3.75 seconds.
+Ingebrigtsen's 3:28.32 new Olympic record beat the record set by Kipsang in the semi-finals of 3:31.65, as well as Noah Ngeny's Olympic record from 2000 by 3.75 seconds.
 Ngeny's final lap, 55.4.

 In a much publicized act of sportsmanship Cheruiyot gave a bracelet to Ingebrigtsen along with a congratulatory embrace; Cheruiyot had previously defeated Ingebrigtsen in 10 of their previous meetings over 1500m.